SumitK27/100-Days-of-Code-Web-Dev/Day 7/README.md

 ## **Inline Elements**

 -   Elements can be aligned next to each other.
+-   Margin Top and Margin Bottom doesn't apply for inline elements.
 -   Some Inline Elements:
     -   Anchors
     -   Images